isabella232/oui/.github/pull_request_template.md

 ## Test Plan

-Please remember to add tests for all new functionality.
+Please remember to add tests for all new functionality, and manually test for Accessibility (including keyboard navigation and screen reader usage)

 ## Jira